Azure/azurehpc/examples/cc_beegfs/readme.md

 ```

 Connect to the CycleCloud Web Portal `https://fqdn-of-cycleserver` as `hpcadmin` and the password retrieved above.
 Check that you have a `pbscycle` cluster.
-Check that the pbscycle master is well started or wait until it is started.
+Check that the pbscycle master is well started or wait until it is started, allow about 12 minutes for the master to start.

 # Running applications
 AzureHPC comes with a set of prebuild application scripts which have been copied over the `/apps` share.
 We will use this to run some examples.